takeitgraceful/elkstack/README.md

   curl http://10.0.0.8:5601
   '''

 - Which file is the playbook?
-Where do you copy it?:
+Where do you copy it:

--  Which file do you update to make Ansible run the playbook on a specific machine?:
+-  Which file do you update to make Ansible run the playbook on a specific machine:
 /etc/ansible/hosts

--  How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+-  How do I specify which machine to install the ELK server on versus which to install Filebeat on:

 Edit the playbook to target a different range of hosts.

 - Which URL do you navigate to in order to check that the ELK server is running?:

 http://20.98.219.103:5601/app/kibana#/home

-As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc: